There are several ways you can leave or take a break from the Scheme.

 Read the Opting out factsheet (PDF: 162KB) for more information.

-You may be eligible for a refund of your NHS Pension Scheme contributions.
+You may be eligible for a refund of your Scheme contributions.

-Read the refund of pension contributions factsheet (PDF: 134KB) to find out if you are eligible.
+Read the Refund of pension contributions factsheet (PDF: 134KB) to find out if you're eligible.

-Members who decide to opt out or leave the NHS Pension Scheme may be able to transfer their pension benefits to another pension provider.
+If you opt out or leave the Scheme, we may be able to transfer your pension benefits to another provider.

-Please note: If you are requesting a Cash Equivalent Transfer Value for divorce or dissolution purposes, these forms do not apply.
-Please read the divorce or dissolution of a civil partnership page form more information.
+If you're requesting a Cash Equivalent Transfer Value for divorce or dissolution purposes, these forms do not apply.
+Go to the divorce or dissolution of a civil partnership page for more information.

 There may be a charge for this.
-Please check the Request for chargeable Cash Equivalent Transfer Value (CETV) (Word: 91.1KB) to see if a charge applies.
+Check the Request for chargeable Cash Equivalent Transfer Value (CETV) (Word: 91.1KB).